Modern Carport Designs

 Some examples below of inviting carports to the modern home.

-In this project we applied a 16mm topping of resin bound stone over an existing concrete or cement slab in the enclosed carport.
-A very fitting choice of mottled grey and white silver style ‘sterling‘ stone
+In this project, we applied a 16mm topping of sterling resin-bound stone over an existing concrete or cement slab in the enclosed carport.
+A very fitting choice of mottled grey and white silver style sterling stone.

 One of the first questions we were asked by the client was ‘Will it be affected by oil stains’.
 There are two main considerations here;

-Secondly, StoneSet can easily be cleaned by simple application of detergent, warm water and some scrubbing.
-So for example, should your son or daughter head back from a byron music festival in their mates beaten up Kombi, rest assured even large blotches of pitch black oil can be removed from the surface using a decent application of dish washing deturgent and elbow grease.
+Secondly, StoneSet can easily be cleaned by the simple application of detergent, warm water and some scrubbing.
+So for example, should your son or daughter head back from a byron music festival in their mates beaten up Kombi, rest assured even large blotches of pitch-black oil can be removed from the surface using a decent application of dishwashing detergent and elbow grease.

-Further, StoneSet recommend periodically cleaning all applications of StoneSet – either ‘overlay’ resurfacing of existing concrete, or ‘porous’ applications on a permeable base like soil and compacted blue metal or ‘road base’.
-The easiest way to achieve this is use of a standard high pressure water cleaner – Gerni or Karcher style electric pressure cleaners that can be purchased for just over $100.
+Further, StoneSet recommends periodically cleaning all applications of StoneSet – either ‘overlay’ resurfacing of existing concrete, or ‘porous’ applications on a permeable base like soil and compacted blue metal or ‘road base’.
+The easiest way to achieve this is the use of a standard high-pressure water cleaner – Gerni or Karcher style electric pressure cleaners that can be purchased for just over $100.